Jonhvmp/docker-pilot/docs/faq.md

 ### Q: Can I modify Docker Pilot for my needs?

 **A:** Yes!
-Under the MIT License, you can modify, distribute, and even sell modified versions.
+Under the ISC License, you can modify, distribute, and even sell modified versions.
 See [Contributing](development/contributing.md) for guidelines.

 ---